 Are you one of the many physicians or trainees who do not have their own primary care doctor?
 If you are concerned about your physical health, find and check in with a primary care doctor.
 For emotional support and help determining whether any serious mental health issues are present, consider a counselor such as a social worker, psychologist, or psychiatrist.

-Most health systems have mental health practitioners who specifically manage health care team members.
+Some health systems have mental health practitioners who specifically manage health care team members.
 They are discrete and skilled in the specific challenges that physicians encounter.

 Your organization may have a student or employee assistance program that provides free counseling and referrals.
 You may also explore wellness offerings from your county or state medical society.
 In addition, most states have a physician health program (PHP).
 In some states, the PHP is small and primarily handles substance abuse or disruptive behavior by physicians.
-In other states, offerings include wellness activities like sponsored mindfulness training.
+In other states, offerings include wellness activities such as sponsored mindfulness training.

 Although it may seem counterintuitive to add more to your packed schedule, people who donate their time and expertise in volunteer service often find it easier to attain personal happiness.

 In general, people who choose a career in medicine have a thirst for knowledge and intrinsic curiosity.
 After many years in practice, the problems that were initially challenging may become routine and less engaging.
 Consider quenching your thirst by signing up to learn something new.
-This does not have to be medicine- or career-related.
+This does not have to be medicine-related or career-related.

 Mindfulness-based stress reduction, or MBSR, is a program developed in 1979 by Jon Kabat-Zinn at the University of Massachusetts Medical School.
 This secular program is based on meditation, self- and body-awareness, and communication skills.
 Initially used by patients with chronic diseases and chronic pain, the applications of this program continue to grow.
-The basic program lasts eight weeks for approximately two hours per week.
+The basic program lasts 8 weeks for approximately 2 hours per week.
 There are now offshoots for specific issues, such as eating disorders, relapse prevention for substance use, and management of recurrent depression.
-There is growing literature that mindfulness-based approaches are very useful in mitigating the stress experienced by health care practitioners.10- 12 In fact, some institutions now have mindfulness courses specifically for health care practitioners.
+There is growing literature that mindfulness-based approaches are very useful in mitigating the stress experienced by health care practitioners.14,15 In fact, some institutions now have mindfulness courses specifically for health care practitioners.

-STEPS Forward™ presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
+AMA STEPS Forward® presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works

 AMA CME Accreditation Information

-Credit Designation Statement: The American Medical Association designates this enduring material activity for a maximum of .50 AMA PRA Category 1 Credit™.
+Credit Designation Statement: The American Medical Association designates this enduring material activity for a maximum of 0.50 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosure Statement: Unless noted, all individuals in control of content reported no relevant financial relationships.

-Renewal Date: February 22, 2016; May 23, 2019
+Renewal Dates: February 22, 2016; May 23, 2019; May 22, 2020

 You currently have no searches saved.